Ahmir-Bijanzadeh/Phone-Entry-Script/README.md

 ## Future Updates
 Image Support: Possible future updates may include support for sending images in mass texts, depending on upcoming changes in Google Messages and other platforms.\
 RCS Compatibility: Further tweaks and enhancements may be necessary to account for IOS RCS support.
 Mostly only if google messages decides to change something though.\
-Imessage support, depending on the way imessage for mac devices works, there is potential to modify the mac version to suppport imessage as well.
+Imessage support, imessage does not currently support mass messaging afaik, the only way to do so is to disable imessage AND group messaging, so its possible* but you need to disable the key features of imessage to do so.
+There is also very little info online about how the mac messages app interacts with your iphone, further research required!